Cart 0

 About PigeonWorks

 PigeonWorks is a special projects division of Raider Aerospace, and focuses on aerospace-related projects that don’t fall under Pegasus or Space Raiders.
 The current PigeonWorks flagship projects include the Solid Fuel Engine Design and the Industrial Autoclave teams.
-The Solid Fuel Engine Design team is focused on learning to design and pour rocket motors for future competitions.
+The Hybrid Engine Design team (Also known as Propulsion Development Team) is focused on learning to design and pour rocket motors for future competitions.
 The Industrial Autoclave team is building from the ground up an autoclave that will allow for the manufacturing of carbon fiber composites that the entire society is able to use.
+The drone team is beginning this year and hopes to develop new vehicles that accomplish different goals, with the initial goal being a 200 mph drone.
 Some notable prior projects include: 2023 sponsoring a space mining theoretical senior design project.
 2019 sponsoring a mobile launch platform design project.
 2017 funding Texas Tech’s submission for NASA’s Human Exploration Rover Challenge.

 For RAS members interested in PigeonWorks, draft a proposal and submit it to the officer board for consideration.